 Coachella Music Festival: A Quick Overview

 The Coachella Festival has grown from a niche gathering into one of the most iconic music festivals in the world.
-Co-founded in 1999 by Paul Tollett and Rick Van Santen, the festival was born from a desire to bring alternative music to a wider audience in a unique setting.
+Co-founded in 1999 by Paul Tollett and Rick Van Santen, the festival was born from a desire to bring alternative music to a broader audience in a unique setting.
 Goldenvoice, a subsidiary of AEG Presents, organizes the festival today and continues to define the modern festival experience.

 Major Safety Incidents At Coachella Music Festival